mangadex-network/mangadex-at-cloud/README.md

 # MangaDex@Cloud

-This is a Deno based reference implementation of the MangaDex@Home client.
+This is a NodeJS based reference implementation of the MangaDex@Home client.
 Instead of using a local disk for caching (as the official client does), this variant allows the usage of a cloud CDN (e.g. CloudFlare).
 As a result this client does not need a large and fast hard drive, but in exchange it requires higher bandwidth for all the outgoing requests to fetch the images from the CDN.